WZMQ: History

-On December 8, 2008, Equity Media Holdings filed for bankruptcy, resulting in the auction off all its television stations the following April.
+On December 8, 2008, Equity Media Holdings filed for Chapter 11 bankruptcy, resulting in the auction of all its television stations the following April.
 WMQF would be sold to MMMRC, LLC, a company owned by the principals of De Pere, Wisconsin-based Smet Construction Services.
 The sale closed the week of June 23, 2009, when the station's call sign was changed from WMQF to WZMQ.
-By this time, however, WMQF programming was discontinued as Equity was not able to meet the mandatory digital transition earlier in June 2009 (see Digital Television below).
+By this time, however, WMQF programming was discontinued as Equity was not able to meet the mandatory digital transition earlier in June 2009.
 As a result, Fox would move its affiliation from channel 19 to WLUC-DT2 (channel 6.2) in August 2009, which maintained its previous Universal Sports affiliation in overnights until it was able to establish a full schedule.
 During the interim, Fox programming was still available on Charter through its importing of WLUK-TV from Green Bay (which continued on Charter throughout WMQF's existence until WLUC asserted market exclusivity for the Fox affiliate in mid-2012).